jtaylorsaysso/mycraft/docs/world_generation_guidelines.md

 - **Physics Integration**: Raycast-based ground detection for player movement
 - **Multiplayer**: All clients generate identical worlds using same seed/function
 - **Infinite World**: Chunks load dynamically as player explores, enabling unlimited world size
-- **Block System**: Block registry with 8 block types using colored rendering (texture stubs for future)
-- **Biome System**: 4 distinct biomes (Plains, Forest, Rocky, Desert) with unique terrain characteristics
+- **Biome System**: 6 distinct biomes (Plains, Forest, Rocky, Desert, Mountain, Canyon) with unique terrain characteristics

 ### 📋 Future Extensions

 These are explicitly **out of scope** for the current implementation but should be considered when extending the system:

-- Texture implementation (colored blocks currently used as fallback)
 - Player-driven block destruction/placement
 - Multi-layer underground spaces and cave systems
 - Dynamic terrain deformation (explosions, spells, etc.)
 - LOD (Level of Detail) system for distant chunks
 - Perlin/Simplex noise for more varied terrain generation
-- Biome system for terrain variety

 ---